ben-xD/dotfiles-macos/README.md

 - Commit: run `cf commit -m "example commit message"`
 - push to github: run `cf push`
 - [on other machines] pull changes: `cf pull`
+- Any other git commands?
+Use `cf` instead of git

 ## Limitations